-Below are a couple of books we highly recommend for a foundational understanding in our system of government and conservatism.
+Below are books we highly recommend for a foundational understanding of our republic system of government and conservatism.

 The Law by Frederic Bastiat

 The Law was originally published in French in 1850 by Frederic Bastiat.
 It was written two years after the third French Revolution of 1848 and a few months before his death of tuberculosis at age 49.
 It is the work for which Bastiat is most famous.
 This translation to American English is from 1874.

 In 1831, Alexis de Tocqueville and Gustave de Beaumont embarked upon a nine-month quest across the American landscape.
 Leaving behind their post-revolutionary homeland, they saw a flourishing democracy they believed could serve as a model for other nations (including their own).

 They traveled to 17 out of the 24 states in the union, interviewing settlers, lawyers, bankers, and even two presidents, finally recording their observations in one of the most insightful and influential analyses of American political society.

 Davy Crockett: Not Yours to Give

 This story about the famed American icon Davy Crockett was published in Harper’s Magazine in 1867, as written by James J. Bethune, a pseudonym used by Edward S. Ellis.
 The events that are recounted here are true, including Crockett’s opposition to the bill in question, though the precise rendering and some of the detail are fictional.

 The heated debate over the ratification of the U.S. Constitution in 1787 is chronicled in the 85 essays penned by founding fathers Alexander Hamilton, James Madison, and John Jay in the Federalist Papers.